Krafalski/hfb/README.md

 - Wait a moment to let github tell you if there are any merge conflicts <details><summary>Screenshot</summary> ![image of able to merge](https://i.imgur.com/Q3BzVry.png)
 </details>

 - All clear!
-Go ahead and press the `Create pull request` button, wait a moment and you should see a green 'Merge pull request' button about midway down. <details><summary>Screenshot</summary>
+Go ahead and press the `Create pull request` button, wait a moment and you should see a green `Merge pull request` button about midway down. <details><summary>Screenshot</summary>
 ![Merge pull request view](https://i.imgur.com/MlXlXg3.png)
 </details>
 - Press the button, then the button will change to say `Confirm merge` press it again to confirm the merge! <details><summary>Screenshot</summary> ![image of a successful merge on github](https://i.imgur.com/QFpGVAQ.png)